 The audit is a comprehensive document and detailed inspection of all items within the playground use zone and those items immediately adjacent and continuous to the playground.

-Who should conduct a Compliance audit and Safety Inspection?
+Who should conduct Playground Safety Inspection?

 Contact PlayRight Australia Pty Ltd for further information.
 We will gladly assist you.

-* PlayRight Australia is fully equipped with the test measuring apparatus including head and neck entrapment probes.
+* PlayRight Australia is fully equipped with the certified test measuring apparatus including head and neck entrapment probes.

 Inspection and Maintenance Program